d3lio/mrend/PLUGINS.md

 `showdownjs` provides a plugin system of its own which the `mrend` plugins utilize.
 You can use the existing showdown plugin ecosystem by creating an external mrend plugin.
-Note that this is the only plugin that doesn't have a an mrend phase.
-Its execution order is determined by whether it's a `land` or an `output` plugin and it's position in the `plugin.json` file.
+Note that this is the only plugin type that doesn't have an mrend phase.
+Its execution order is determined by whether it's a `lang` or an `output` plugin and it's position in the `plugin.json` file.

 ```js
 module.exports = () => ({